 “With a bit of luck, his life was ruined forever.” – Raoul Duke

-This film introduces the “Sin City” adaptation of Vegas — risky, express, and extremely distant from the "American Dream".
+This film introduces the “Sin City” adaptation of Vegas — risky, expressive, and extremely distant from the "American Dream".

 “I want him to think that I am pondering a call, but all I’m really thinkin’ about is Vegas and the Mirage” – Mike McDermott

 Mike McDermott (Matt Damon) is a law student with an ability for poker.
-In the wake of losing all his cash to Russian mobster, Teddy KGB (John Malkovich) he pledges to surrender gambling and simply focus on examining.
+In the wake of losing all his cash to a Russian mobster, Teddy KGB (John Malkovich) pledges to surrender gambling and simply focuses on examining.